open-telemetry/opentelemetry-operator/cmd/gather/README.md

 docker run --entrypoint=/must-gather <operator-image> --help
 ```

-Note that you can use this utility too to gather information about the objects deployed by the OpenTelemetry Operator if you don't use OpenShift.
+This is the recommended way to do it if you are not using OpenShift.